Best California Homeowners Insurance Quotes (2025)

 Policies protect against common risks, like fire, windstorms, hail, and lightning, and include personal belongings and liability coverage.
 But remember that earthquakes and floods typically require additional coverage.
 Your standard policy may not be enough for complete protection.

-Cost of homeowners insurance in California
+The state of home insurance in California

 Cost of homeowners insurance by dwelling coverage amount

-The dwelling coverage amount you choose plays a significant role in home insurance quotes.
-Higher coverage levels result in high costs because they offer greater protection and increase the insurer’s risk.
 For example, a policy covering up to $500,000 in damages will have a higher price than one with a $250,000 limit, as it places greater financial responsibility on the insurer.

 Cost of homeowners insurance by deductible